 to another school?

 A: That was the case through the 2012-13 school year.
-This past September the federal government granted a conditional waiver to the state of Texas from the requirements of the NCLB.
+In 2013 the federal government granted a conditional waiver to the state of Texas from the requirements of the NCLB.
 Districts are no longer required to grant transfers from schools on a list of Schools in Need of Improvement.
 For additional information see TEA seeks waiver of NCLB provisions.

 Q: If a student transfers